 What to do if there is a breach

-To ensure you are compliant with GDPR, you must also be prepared for a data breach.
-Do you have someone in your company who is in charge of leading the efforts in case of a data breach?
-Do you have a plan in place on how to notify consumers, investors, and the government if there is a data breach?
+To ensure compliance with GDPR, you must also be prepared for a potential data breach.
+Does your company have a designated person responsible for leading efforts in the event of a data breach?
+Do you have a plan in place for notifying consumers, investors, and the government in the event of a data breach?

 In the case of a breach, the GDPR stipulates that: